 Know the Hazards

-Having yourself inked means you will have a wound and if not taken care properly, it will be prone to infection and other aggravations like:
+Having yourself inked means you will have a wound and if not taken care properly and safely, it will be prone to infection and other aggravations like:

 - Allergic responses.
 Blue, yellow, green, and red tattoo dyes might cause your skin to have allergic reactions, like itching or rashes.
 It may even happen years after having it done.

 - Skin complications.
 Infection would likely appear if improper wound care is not being done.

 - Other skin complications.
 At times, granulomas or bumps begin to form around the tattoo.
 Other people may develop keloids or scar tissue overgrowth.

 - Blood borne maladies.
 If the needle used during the process is contaminated blood infected with a blood borne disease, you may contract hepatitis B, hepatitis C, or even tetanus!

 - MRI complexities.
 On rare cases, tattoos may give a sensation of burning or swelling once exposed to magnetic resonance imaging or MRI exams.
 Sometimes, the ink may keep the exam from obtaining a high quality image.
 Treatments or medications might be administered to prevent allergic reactions to happen, or prevent development of infections or skin problems.